Difference Between Spring Boot vs Spring MVC

 Head to Head Comparison Between Spring Boot vs Spring MVC (Infographics)

 Below are the top 6 differences between Spring Boot and Spring MVC.

 Key Differences Between Spring Boot vs Spring MVC

 Below are the major key differences between Spring Boot and Spring MVC.

 - Spring Boot and Spring MVC’s key difference is in the type of problem set; each one is trying to solve.
 Spring Boot caters to a wide variety of application development, whereas Spring MVC was built with an intent to build dynamic web pages and API or RESTful Webservices.

 - Spring MVC is a methodology in which one uses the intuition of decoupling ways or loosely coupled architecture of developing web solutions and implement web applications with MVC architectural design patterns.

-- Spring Boot has the capability of embedding http serves like Jetty, Tomcat and can be wrapped with package for creating war files for execution.
+- Spring Boot has the capability of embedding http serves like Jetty, Tomcat and can be wrapped with a package for creating war files for execution.

 - In using Spring MVC, since it has the capability of loosely coupling different aspects like input logic, output logic, and UI, it can be used as an advantage of having greater flexibility while developing applications.

 - The dependency management in Spring Boot is automatic.
-If we are calling one dependency, then internally all the dependencies are tied for a smooth run of the executable file.
-Whereas in Spring MVC we would need to couple all other dependencies and their version manually to get the desired result.
+If we are calling one dependency, then internally, all the dependencies are tied for a smooth run of the executable file.
+Whereas in Spring MVC, we would need to couple all other dependencies and their version manually to get the desired result.